mcesbrondarnaud/ada-course-website/contents/part2f.md

-# II. 🚨 When Negativity Spikes: Detecting Attacks and First Movers
+# III. 🚨 When Negativity Spikes: Detecting Attacks and First Movers

 Not every negative comment is an attack.
 We identify negativity surges — sudden spikes in hostile links targeting a community within a short time window.
 These moments mark when a subreddit shifts from casual disagreement to coordinated pressure.